sryo/sryo.github.io/contents/bancor/bancor.md

 ## Impact and Insights

 The implementation of these features significantly reduced customer support calls related to card deliveries.
 Users reported feeling more in control and less anxious about their banking services during the pandemic.
 The virtual card activation feature, in particular, proved so popular that it has become a permanent offering, even as delivery delays have normalized.

+Some of my favorite touches:
+- The "card journey" visualization that shows the card's progress from printing to delivery in an engaging, animated timeline.
+- The calming color scheme and reassuring microcopy used throughout the tracking interface.
+- The "virtual unboxing" experience when activating a card digitally, complete with a satisfying unwrapping animation.

+The implementation of these features significantly reduced customer support calls related to card deliveries.
+Users reported feeling more in control and less anxious about their banking services during the pandemic.
+The virtual card activation feature, in particular, proved so popular that it has become a permanent offering, even as delivery delays have normalized.